|

 Pavement Art workshops and collaborative,

-community artworks can be structured for casual or intensive involvement for children,
+community artworks can be structured for casual "drop-in" or intensive involvement for children,

 youth, and adults.